-The capital city of Zimbabwe, Harare, is a beautiful city; set high on the country’s central plateau.
+The capital of Zimbabwe is Harare.
+It is a beautiful city set high on the country’s central plateau.

 Harare City Attractions

 Also well worth a visit are the Queen Victoria Museum and the Queen Victoria National Library.
-Both of these are at the Civic Centre in Rotten Row.
+Both of these are located in the Zimbabwe capital at the Civic Centre in Rotten Row.

 Tourists will find plenty of shopping opportunities with the Mbare traditional market, the Chupungu Kraal (home of Zimbabwe’s top soapstone carvers), and various curio shops selling locally made wares.

 - City tours

 - Lake Chivero & Kumba Shiri bird gardens